nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 **postgres-db service:**
 - `image: postgres:15` - Uses the official PostgreSQL image
-- `environment:` - Sets database configuration (same as our -e flags)
-- `volumes:` - Persists database data between container restarts
+- **Previously**: You ran `docker run -d --name postgres-db --network rock-of-ages-network -e POSTGRES_DB=rockofages -e POSTGRES_USER=rockadmin -e POSTGRES_PASSWORD=localpassword123 -p 5432:5432 postgres:15`
+- **Now**: All those flags are organized clearly in the YAML file
-- `healthcheck:` - Ensures database is ready before starting dependent services
+- `healthcheck:` - Ensures database is ready before starting dependent services (NEW feature!)

 **api service:**
-- `build:` - Builds from your Dockerfile instead of using an image
-- `context:` - Where to find the Dockerfile
-- `env_file:` - Loads environment variables from a file
+- **Previously**: You ran `docker build -t rock-of-ages-api .` then `docker run -d --name api-container --network rock-of-ages-network --env-file .env.local -p 8000:8000 rock-of-ages-api`
+- **Now**: Build and run configuration is declared in one place
-- `volumes:` - **Key feature!** Mounts your code directory into the container
+- `volumes:` - **Game changer!** Your local code is mounted into the container
-  - `./rock-of-ages-api:/app` - Maps your local API code to `/app` in the container
-  - `/app/.venv` - Preserves the pipenv virtual environment (prevents override)
-- `depends_on:` - Ensures database is healthy before starting
+- `depends_on:` - Waits for database to be healthy before starting
-- `command:` - Uses pipenv to run Django with the correct Python environment
+- `command:` - This is what actually starts your Django server!
+When this runs, your API is live at localhost:8000

 **client service:**
-- Similar to API service but for React
-- `- /app/node_modules` - Prevents overwriting container's node_modules

-**volumes:**
-- `postgres_data:` - Named volume for database persistence

-**networks:**
-- Automatically creates a network for all services
-- Services can reach each other by name (postgres-db, api, client)
+- **Previously**: You built and ran with multiple commands
+- **Now**: Everything is defined declaratively
+- `command:` - This starts your React development server!
+When this runs, your app is live at localhost:3000

-### Key Improvements Over Manual Setup
+**Key Improvements Over Manual Setup**

-1. **Volume Mounts**: The `volumes:` sections mount your local code into the containers.
-When you change code, the changes appear instantly inside the container!

-2. **Automatic Networking**: No need to manually create networks - Docker Compose handles it
+1. **One Network**: No need to manually create with `docker network create`

-3. **Dependency Management**: `depends_on` ensures services start in the right order
+2. **Automatic Building**: No separate `docker build` commands

-4. **Health Checks**: Services wait for dependencies to be truly ready, not just started
+3. **Health Checks**: Services wait for dependencies to be truly ready

-5. **Named Volumes**: Database data persists between container restarts
+4. **Volume Mounts**: Code changes appear instantly without rebuilding
+5. **Single Command**: Replace 10+ commands with just `docker compose up`

 ## Running Your Docker Compose Setup

 ### Step 5: Start Everything with One Command

-Make sure you've created the `.env.local` files in both the API and client directories (see Step 4), then:
+Make sure you've verified your `.env.local` files exist (see Step 4), then:

 ```bash
 # From the rock-of-ages-development directory